pavel-burakov-engineer/pavel-burakov-engineer.github.io/index.md

   </div>
 </div>

-### What`s done:
+### What was done:
-Simple calculations, selection of pipes diameters, designing of details, assemblings.
-3D modeling, details drawings, plans and sections of buildings.
-Author control of the assembling process.
+Basic calculations, pipe diameter selection, design of parts and assemblies.
+3D modeling, detailed drawings, building plans and sections.
+Author supervision of the installation process.
 ### Main software:
 Autocad, Solidworks,  MS Office